Fun Activities

 Find out how many cameras are in a 1Km radius of your school.
 Work out how many times you would go pass these cameras in a single day.

-3. Look at the following map [click on to go to an enlarged version] of Adelaide.
-Work out the number of metres (approximately) that are covered by CCTV
+3. Look at the following map of Adelaide here.
+Enlarged map here [Local copy] Work out the number of metres (approximately) that are covered by CCTV

 CCTV Adelaide